Croxleyboy/IntuneAutomate/README.md

 ## 🎯 **Purpose**

-IntuneAutomate makes gaining quick insights into your Microsoft Intune tenant simple and secure.
-While Intune is powerful, sometimes you need fast, actionable data without extra complexity.
+IntuneAutomate allows SME managers and IT Admins take control of useful tasks quickly like renaming a Windows device to adhere to company naming standards, assigning a user to a specific Intune managed application and deploying Industry curated Intune configuration in 3 clicks.
+While Intune is powerful, sometimes you need fast, actionable ways to quickly make updates without extra complexity.
-This solution is Microsoft-focused and runs entirely within your own tenant, leveraging your existing security posture—no external subscriptions required.
+This solution is Microsoft-focused and runs entirely within your own tenant, leveraging your existing security posture—no and no external subscriptions required.
 A ready-to-use automation toolkit built using:

-- **x1 SharePoint List**
+- **SharePoint Lists**
-- **x6 Microsoft Power Automate Flows**
+- **Microsoft Power Automate Flows**
-- **x1 Microsoft Power Application**
+- **A Microsoft Power Application**
 - **Microsoft Intune/Entra data**

-Our goal is to **simplify access to Intune data** and gain quick insights as a Manager or IT Admin - Improve quick access to compliance, Licensing, Applications registered, policies deployed and device status — all while leveraging tools you already have in Microsoft 365.
+Visit the website for additional information and use this GitHub resource to download and get Started with the solution

 ---

 ## ✅ **GitHub**

-This repository currently includes **Three directories** to help you deploy in your environment: Setup guide, Power platform solution, SharePoint List (data source).
-Start with the guide to become familiar with the steps required to deploy.
+Before the release of IntuneAutomate v0.1 This repository does not contain the source solution BUT once available will include  **Four directories** to help you deploy in your environment: A Setup guide, Power platform solution, SharePoint List (data source) and Power Automate flows to sychronise data.
+Register via the website to be notified once available.

-### 1. Compliance
-- Check-In with your compliance insights to see the status of your devices.
-Allows you make quick decisions.

-### 2. Configuration
-- Your Intune policies work across your device estate.
-This App gives you a quick check on those policies deployed and when this changes (to be added).

-### 3. Licenses
-- Productivity is delivered through functionality and thats where Licensing comes in.
-Keep track of your license availability and assignments.

-### 4. Devices
-- See how many devices and there types you have and their current status.
 ---

 ## 🤝 Future Functionality

+As a FREE Community tool new features, bug fixes and updates will be made available over time.
+BUT if you would like to be a part of this tool please contribute to the solution.

 **Multiple new features Incoming**.
+- New Personapacks for Retail, Healthcare and more Industries.
+- Additiopnal reports
-- Deeper insights to policies deployed
+- Enhancements to the Asset manager
-- Security and compliance notifications and Alerts
+- UI Tweaks and improvements
-- The numbers around Applications in your estate
-- Enhanced policy knowledge captured changes

 ## 🤝 Community Contribution